YumanYIN/yinyuman.github.io/_pages/cv.md

 Education
 ======
-* École d’ingénieurs Polytechnique de l’Université de Tours(College of Engineering, University of Tours,France)
+* École d’ingénieurs Polytechnique de l’Université de Tours (College of Engineering, University of Tours, France)
+  * **Computer Science**
   * Currently a 4th-year student studying for a Master Degree in Information Technology Engineering
   * Expected Date of Completion: 2021